Welcome to today's edition of the Rush 24-7 podcast.

 I've never undergone counseling for it because I've never had a sex addiction, but I know people who have.

-Alcohol was number two, drugs of various kinds was number three.
+Drugs of various kind was number three.

-I know, sometimes you just feel like singing along with this stuff rather than doing the program.
+Sometimes you just feel like singing along with this stuff rather than doing the program.

-Uh Rush Limbaugh here on the EIB network.
+Rush Limbaugh here in the EIB Network.

 She would be President Rodham.